avatarr05/HyspecSSL/README.md

-# 🌱 GreenHySpectra: A Multi-Source Hyperspectral Dataset for Global Vegetation Trait Prediction
+# 🌱 GreenHyperSpectra: A Multi-Source Hyperspectral Dataset for Global Vegetation Trait Prediction

 This repository provides training scripts and baseline experiments for semi- and self-supervised learning on hyperspectral reflectance data described in this paper (link TBD).
 Implemented methods include: